Carnival of Monsters

 The acting is of a high calibre by all participants, with recurring stars like Michael Wisher, Peter Halliday, and Ian Marter being particular favourites of mine.
 Director Barry Letts is in fine form, turning out what is probably his best solo directorial work on Doctor Who.

-The musical score is probably my favourite from season ten, with bits for the old world sailing ship and Vorg and Shirna's circus act antics being well within Dudley Simpson's preferred repertoire.
-Simpson also sustains a unique musical sound for the story near the end of episode three, which works very well in maintaining the suspense and drive of the on-screen action.
+The musical score is definitely my favourite from season ten, with bits for the old world sailing ship and Vorg and Shirna's circus act antics being well within Dudley Simpson's preferred repertoire.
+(Most of these can now be heard in pure form if you have the 11-disc version of the 50th Anniversary Music CD Collection pictured at right, where this track goes on to be the best new piece of music on all of disc 3 for Jon Pertwee's era.)
+Simpson also sustains a unique musical sound for the story near the end of episode three (sadly not on CD), which works very well in maintaining the suspense and drive of the on-screen action.

 In the end, I've got to give this story top marks, for its flaws are few.
 It's one of the two true gems of season ten.